EdwinVW/dapr-traffic-control/README.md

 - The **Camera Simulation** is a .NET Core console application that will simulate passing cars.
 - The **Traffic Control Service** is an ASP.NET Core WebAPI application that offers 2 endpoints: `/entrycam` and `/exitcam`.
-- The **Fine Collection Service** is an ASP.NET Core WebAPI application that offers 1 endpoint: `/collectfine` for for collecting fines.
+- The **Fine Collection Service** is an ASP.NET Core WebAPI application that offers 1 endpoint: `/collectfine` for collecting fines.
 - The **Vehicle Registration Service** is an ASP.NET Core WebAPI application that offers 1 endpoint: `/vehicleinfo/{license-number}` for getting the vehicle- and owner-information of speeding vehicle.

 The way the simulation works is depicted in the sequence diagram below: